wvanderp/notes/Travel/Japan/Tours/G Adventures - Korea & Japan Encompassed.md

 Dating back to 1414, this is Korea's oldest traditional market and it's largest, with over 10,000 vendors spanning several city blocks.
 Get ready to shop!

 **Gukje Traditional Market**: Busan
-[[Gukjesijang]] or [[Gukje Market]] is nestled near [[Biff Square]], a well-known modern movie district in Busan.
+[[Gukje Market]] or [[Gukje Market]] is nestled near [[Biff Square]], a well-known modern movie district in Busan.
 The market once was a place for refugees to earn a living over the period of the Korean War.
 Now, it's a bustling international market where loads of food, home goods, clothes, souvenirs and more can be found.

 **Bullet Train**: Busan – Seoul (2h30m)
 Get to your next destination faster than the speed of light (ok maybe not that fast) aboard a high-speed train.